marqo-ai/marqo/examples/MultiModalSearch/article.md

 query = {"yellow handbag":1.0}

 # we define the extra document specific data to use for ranking
-# multiple fields can be used to multiply or add to the vector similairty score
+# multiple fields can be used to multiply or add to the vector similarity score
 score_modifiers = {
         "add_to_score":
             [